How to Add Your Business to Apple Maps in 2026

 Are You on Apple Maps Yet?
 You Should Be

-You've probably claimed your Google Business listing.
-Great start.
+You’ve probably claimed your Google Business Profile.
+Great start..
 But here's what most small business owners miss:

 What about Apple Maps?